 NO SUDDEN MOVE

-The latest film from prolific director Steven Soderbergh (Unsane), No Sudden Move would've looked dazzling on a big screen, and for a plethora of reasons.
+Up until late August, No Sudden Move couldn't have sat on this list.
+The latest film from prolific director Steven Soderbergh (Unsane), it was scheduled to release in Australian cinemas; however, then lengthy lockdowns hit Sydney and Melbourne, and its theatrical run was sadly canned across the country.
+This crime thriller would've looked dazzling on a big screen, and for a plethora of reasons.
 Soderbergh is no stranger to helming capers — he has Ocean's Eleven, Ocean's Twelve and Ocean's Thirteen on his jam-packed resume, plus both Out of Sight and Logan Lucky — and No Sudden Move is as energetic as the rest of his heist fare.
-In this crime thriller, he also revels in period details, with this Ed Solomon (Bill & Ted Face the Music)-scripted tale unfurling in the 1950s.
+Here, he also revels in period details, with this Ed Solomon (Bill & Ted Face the Music)-scripted tale unfurling in the 1950s.
 As he's known to do, Soderbergh both shot and edited the movie himself, too, and that exceptional craftsmanship is another of this playful neo-noir's many delights.